This page provides information specific to recognition of prior learning (RPL) towards UTS Engineering courses.

 What you need to know

-This page provides information specific to recognition of prior learning (RPL) towards UTS Engineering courses and is designed to be read in conjunction with the University's recognition of prior learning page.
+This information is designed to be read in conjunction with the University's recognition of prior learning page.

 Please note the following important points: